Xaxis/three-vr-boilerplate/README.md

 ## Getting started

 1. Clone the repo into your target project directory and copy files accordingly.
-2. Make sure you have node and npm installed.
+2. Make sure you have npm and bower installed.
-3. From your project root run `npm install` to install dependencies.
+3. From your project root run `npm install` to install npm dependencies.
+4. From your project root run `bower install webvr-boilerplate` to install webvr-boilerplate.
-6. From your terminal in your project root run `grunt` to initialize SASS/JS file watcher.
+5. From your terminal in your project root run `grunt` to initialize SASS/JS file watcher.